azurecorner/virtual-network-service-endpoints/azurecli/README.md

 Ensure that communications with Azure Storage pass through the Service Endpoint.
 Add outbound rules to allow access to the Storage service but deny all other internet traffic.

- assign the Microsoft.Storage endpoint to the subnet DatabaseSubnet Deny all network access to a storage account
+ assign the Microsoft.Storage endpoint to the subnet webApiSubnet Deny all network access to a storage account
- Enable network access from a subnet (DatabaseSubnet)
+ Enable network access from a subnet (webApiSubnet)

  # 4. CREATE NETWORK SECURITY GROUP
 azurecli/4-network-security-group